 If you'd like more tips on literature research in general, please see:

-During the Spring 2021 semester, the library building will be open on a limited basis by appointment only.
-The book collection will not be open for browsing, but see below for a way to request book chapters and print books from the library.
+During the Summer 2021 semester, the library building is not open.
+You can still use the library's electronic resources and contact librarians for help.
+See below for a way to request book chapters and print books from the library.

 Here are some links you may find helpful:

 Your search for articles may include both literary criticism and historical analysis.
 Because they are kept in different databases, they are addressed separately below.

 The literature-specific databases are a good place to start.
 They focus on analyzing literary works and you are likely to find yourself in conversation with them.